 The jury is still out on whether vitamins and minerals can lower cholesterol.
 Using the information in this article, you'll know what to expect -- and what not to expect -- from the vitamins in your diet.

-To learn more about vitamins and tips for improving your health, check out the links on the next page.
+To learn more about vitamins and tips for improving your health, check out the links below.